The Tiger That Isn’t

 Seeing Through A World of Numbers (with Andrew Dilnot)

-A painless introduction to the maths of the real world by the team who created and present the hugely popular BBC Radio 4 series More or Less.
+A joyful, painless introduction to the numbers that dominate public argument about everything from the climate and the economy to crime and even whether your bacon sandwich will cause cancer – by the team who created and presented the hugely popular BBC Radio 4 series More or Less.

-Mathematics scares and depresses most of us, but politicians, journalists and everyone in power use numbers all the time to bamboozle us.
-Most maths is really simple – as easy as 2+2 in fact.
+Numbers scare and depress many of us, but politicians, journalists and everyone in power use them all the time to persuade and bamboozle.
+Much of this can be cut through simply and quickly – and The Tiger that Isn’t shows us how.
 Better still it can be understood without any jargon, any formulas – and in fact not even many numbers.
-Most of it is commonsense, and by using a few really simple principles one can quickly see when maths, statistics and numbers are being abused to play tricks – or create policies – which can waste millions of pounds.
+Instead, the book aims to make us more intuitive and skilful critics of the blizzard of quantified information and evidence that comes our way, by using a few really simple principles, vividly described.
+These help us to see quickly when maths, statistics and numbers are being used to spin and play tricks – or create policies which can lead to waste, deception, failure or harm.

 First published by Profile Books in 2007.